Core abaci and Diophantine equations I: fundamental weight: Core abaci of classical affine types

 Then we can give the definition of {\em core abaci}.
-It is a natural generalization of the known concepts. \begin{definition} A pair $(\lam, j)$ satisfying one of the conditions in Lemma \ref{3.1} is called a $j$-core abacus. \end{definition}
+It is a natural generalization of the known concepts.
+We will explain this in the third subsection. \begin{definition} A pair $(\lam, j)$ of affine type $X$ satisfying one of the conditions in Lemma \ref{3.1} is called a $j$-core abacus of type $X$. \end{definition}

 Note that by \cite[Proposition 11.4]{Kac}, if a core abacus $(\lam, j)\in \Lambda_j-\beta$, then no other abacus belong to $\Lambda_j-\beta$.
 Based on this fact, we sometimes call $\Lambda_j-\beta$ a core abacus for convenience.
 We also write ${\rm ht}(\lam, j)$ to mean ${\rm ht}(\beta)$.